-In connection with the 2013 Term Loan, the Company issued a warrant to Silicon Valley Bank to purchase 150,000 shares of Series A Convertible Preferred Stock at an exercise price of \$1.00 per share (the Series A Warrant).
-In connection with the 2014 Term Loan, the Company issued an additional warrant to Silicon Valley Bank to purchase 83,333 shares of Series B Convertible Preferred Stock at an exercise price of \$1.20 per share (the Series B Warrant).
+In connection with the 2013 Term Loan, the Company issued a warrant to Silicon Valley Bank to purchase 150,000 shares of Series A convertible preferred stock at an exercise price of \$1.00 per share (the Series A Warrant).
+In connection with the 2014 Term Loan, the Company issued an additional warrant to Silicon Valley Bank to purchase 83,333 shares of Series B convertible preferred stock at an exercise price of \$1.20 per share (the Series B Warrant).
 Both warrants were exercisable immediately and have a ten-year life.
-No portion of the warrants have been exercised as of March 31, 2015.